 Many companies claim to protect your sensitive data, only to turn around and sell it to data brokers behind your back.
 Additionally, many users might be tricked into giving personal information away for themselves and the people they are connected with online.

-Data brokers usually claim that whatever data they sell is anonymized to comply with data privacy laws.
+Data brokers usually claim that whatever data they sell is anonymized to comply with data privacy laws (learn more in our data anonymization guide).
 However, research shows that even anonymous data is very easy to de-anonymize.
 There are 15 common characteristics — including age, gender and marital status — that can usually be enough to re-identify someone with a 99.98% accuracy.